How do you experience genuine renewal in worship?

 And how do you recognize it?

-In "Idol Busters" you were introduced to Asa, a king of Judah (ca. 911-870 BC).
-In that post I presented the first two “R’s” for rooting out idols: Recognition and Removal.
+In “3 Steps for Eliminating Idols,” you were introduced to Asa, a king of Judah (ca. 911-870 BC).
+In that post, we presented the first two “R’s” for rooting out idols: Recognition and Removal.
 The third is Renewal.

-Asa’s actions are related for us in 2 Chronicles 15 (Click here for the 'story').
-You may want to read the chapter to get the whole picture.
+Asa’s actions are related to us in 2 Chronicles 15.
+You will want to read the chapter to get the whole picture.

 As we walk through this healthy upheaval, we’ll focus on Asa – but watch what the people do as well.

-As an individual, Asa is not only renewing his own heart to worship, but also influencing people around him.
+As an individual, Asa is not only renewing his own heart to worship, but also influencing the hearts of those around him.

-Here are four of my observations and insights on Asa – you may have more.
+Here are four of my observations and insights on Asa – four elements of worship renewal – you may have more.